-The salvage value of certain components of the mine is expected to offset some of the costs of implementing this closure plan.
-We have not estimated the value that can be gained after expenses for the facilities and equipment at the site.
-Progressive reclamation will account for a large part of the reclamation effort and expenditure for the project, and these measures have not been costed here as they are operational costs.
+The salvage value of certain components of the mine is expected to offset some of the costs of implementing this closure plan, but only at Year 0 and Year 2.
+A salvage value of 50% has been agreed upon for the mill and ancillary facilities for the Year 0 and Year 2 cost estimates.
+Progressive reclamation will account for a large part of the reclamation effort and expenditure for the project, and these costs, although operational, are presented in Section 8.4 (Table 8.4-1.)
+Costs associated with progressive reclamation were used in the calculation of reclamation areas for the Year 0 and Year 2 cost estimates.

-As shown in Table 8-1, a closure cost range of \$4,086,308 to \$4,278,810 is estimated for final closure, based on three separate scenarios for road decommissioning.
+As shown in Table 8.3-1, a closure cost range of \$4,172,444 to \$4,378,327 is estimated for final closure, based on three separate scenarios for road decommissioning.
 All costs are in constant 2006 dollars.